This is a guest post by Prudence Sinclair.

 This makes sense, right?
 The better your relationship with your doctor, the more likely you are to actually show up to appointments, be open and honest with them and take their medical advice.

 If you just don’t like your doctor, I encourage you to find a new one you are comfortable with.
-If you like your doctor but feel like the relationship could use a little help, here are some things you can do to improve it:
+If you like your doctor but feel like the relationship could use a little help, here are some recommendations from Summus Medical Solutions that you can do to improve it:

 Prepare Yourself for Your Appointment